Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 ## Kernel methods

 With kernel methods, we don't need to represent each instance of the input space, but we will define a kernel function between them: Linear, Polynomial, RBF, Sigmoid.
 In this case, the model is not well adaptable.
-I performed a
+Since I do not know beforehand which methods with which parameters perform better, I can use GridSearch, which through cross-validation is able to find the best hyper parameters for this problem.

 ---
 # References